ankurbhambri/APIWallet/README.md

-Requirement for this project for setup:
+Requirement for this project for setup:<br/>

--> Create a vitual environment.
+-> Create a vitual environment.<br/>
-== virtualenv -p python3.6 venv
+== virtualenv -p python3.6 venv<br/>
--> Activate your virtual environment using this command == source venv/bin/activate
+-> Activate your virtual environment using this command<br/>
+== source venv/bin/activate<br/>
--> Install required python libraries by using pip installer.
+-> Install required python libraries by using pip installer.<br/>
-== pip install -r requirements.txt
+== pip install -r requirements.txt<br/>
--> Migrate database.
+-> Migrate database.<br/>
-== python manage.py migrate
+== python manage.py migrate<br/>
--> Finally, run your django runserver.
+-> Finally, run your django runserver.<br/>
-== python manage.py runserver
+== python manage.py runserver<br/>

-# Rest Framework Auth Token for Authentication
---To generate a token, just for testing purpose, is using the command line utility again Ex - python manage.py drf_create_token root

 # JWT based authentication
 --To authenticate and obtain the token.
-The endpoint is /api/token/ and it only accepts POST requests.
+The endpoint is /api/token/ and it only accepts POST requests.<br/>
-Ex - http post http://127.0.0.1:8000/api/token/ username=vitor password=root
+Ex - http post http://127.0.0.1:8000/api/token/ username=vitor password=root<br/>

 # Please keep these things in mind while authenticating using JWT
-The JWT is acquired by exchanging an username + password for an access token and an refresh token.
+The JWT is acquired by exchanging an username + password for an access token and an refresh token.<br/>

-The access token is usually short-lived (expires in 5 min or so, can be customized though).
+The access token is usually short-lived (expires in 5 min or so, can be customized though).<br/>

 The refresh token lives a little bit longer (expires in 24 hours, also customizable).
 It is comparable to an authentication session.
-After it expires, you need a full login with username + password again.
+After it expires, you need a full login with username + password again.<br/>

---To get a new access token, you should use the refresh token endpoint /api/token/refresh/ posting the refresh token:
+--To get a new access token, you should use the refresh token endpoint /api/token/refresh/ posting the refresh token:<br/>
-Ex - http post http://127.0.0.1:8000/api/token/refresh/ refresh="Put previous refresh token here"
+Ex - http post http://127.0.0.1:8000/api/token/refresh/ refresh="Put previous refresh token here"<br/>

 # Post API 1 endpoint that allows users to see wallet details.